Home / Coffee knowledge / Coffee Reality Checks. Why exactly should specialty coffee be better?

 Reality Check 2: Robusta

-Reality Check 3: Dark Roasts and Defects
+Reality Check 3: Dark roasts and defects

 Reality checks help us not to go overboard and to approach certain things a bit more loosely.
-If we listen to consumers and convey our acquired knowledge in their language, we will probably reach more of them.
+If we listen to consumers and convey our acquired knowledge in their language, we will likely reach more of them.

 What do you think?